rahulganji2000/Personal_Expenses_Tracker/in_python/README.md

 This analysis aligns with the job description by:

-- **Analyzing Trends**: We identified both monthly and seasonal expense trends, providing insights into user spending habits and enabling better budgeting.
+- **Analyzing Trends**: Identified both monthly and seasonal expense trends, providing insights into user spending habits and enabling better budgeting.
 - **Predictive Modeling**: The SARIMA model for monthly expense forecasting demonstrates proficiency in predictive analytics, relevant for supporting data-driven recommendations.
 - **Actionable Financial Insights**: The analysis provided clear recommendations, key for roles focused on delivering customer value and improving financial decision-making.
 - **Data Visualization**: The visualizations (line charts, heatmaps, and bar charts) effectively communicated data patterns, enhancing insights accessibility, aligning with the need for strong data visualization skills.